ktomk/pipelines/doc/DEVELOPMENT.md

 developed as a [composer][COMPOSER] \[COMPOSER] package with a [phar file build][PHAR] \[PHAR].

-The currently pinned composer version is `1.10.17`, pinning the version is mostly important for the phar build as it is not reproducible otherwise.
+The currently pinned composer version is `2.0.13`, pinning the version is mostly important for the phar build as it is not reproducible otherwise.
 In general any version of composer is supported.

 ??? note "Composer 2 Support"
-    Composer 2 can be used with the Pipelines project.
+    Composer 2 is the standard in the Pipelines project.
+Previously it was Composer 1.

     Just note that the composer.lock file should be written with the pinned composer version.

 Currently the `composer.lock` targets a PHP 7.4 system with Phpunit 9 for development.
+It should be similar for PHP 8.0.

 ??? note "Xdebug 3 Support"
     [Xdebug 3.0.0][XDEBUG] \[XDEBUG] is supported but _may_ make some tests, especially the PHPT tests, fail (segmentation faults).
-Check you have got the latest Xdebug 3 version then.
+If so then check you have got the latest Xdebug 3 version.
 As a fall-back Xdebug 2 can be used for any PHP version below PHP 8.0.
     See [Supported Versions and Compatibility](https://xdebug.org/docs/compat)
     also [for older Xdebug and PHP versions](https://2.xdebug.org/docs/compat) .